RockSaw Raw Socket Library for Java

 In order to write TCP packets via a raw socket on Windows, you have to open the socket with either IPPROTO_IP or IPPROTO_RAW.
 Then you have to set the IP_HDRINCL socket option and populate both the IP and TCP headers of each packet.
 What this means in terms of RockSaw is that on Windows you have to use RawSocket.getProtocolByName("ip") and setIPHeaderInclude(true).

 New restrictions on raw socket functionality were imposed in Windows XP SP2.
-If you're running Windows XP SP2, you cannot send TCP packets (but you can still receive them), nor can you spoof the source address of IP packets.
+If you're running Windows XP SP2, you cannot send TCP packets, nor can you spoof the source address of IP packets.
 The source address must exist on a local network interface.

 Even though you can send TCP packets with a raw socket, the operating system's TCP/IP stack will process incoming TCP and UDP packets.
 When you send a TCP SYN packet with a raw socket, the destination's response will be rejected by the operating system because it is unaware of the SYN you sent.
 Therefore, you cannot complete a three-way handshake.